-Through learning activities in this course, students will:
+Through learning activities in this course, students will

-- 1.Demonstrate an understanding of the importance of local, state, and national standard appropriate to school libraries. - 2.
+- 1. Demonstrate an understanding of the importance of local, state, and national standards appropriate to school libraries. - 2.
 Demonstrate an understanding of ways to establish and maintain a positive educational climate in the library media center. - 3.
 Demonstrate an understanding of the larger library community, including professionalism, advocacy, and leadership. - 4.
 Demonstrate an understanding of the relationship between education and school librarianship. - 5.
 Demonstrate an understanding of the physical organization of a library media facility. - 6.
 Demonstrate an understanding of accepted management principles and practices that relate to personnel, financial and operational issues. - 7.
 Demonstrate an understanding of collaborative planning and assessment within the school community.

-A matrix that aligns course objectives, activities, assessments, and standards can be viewed below.
+A matrix that aligns course objectives, activities, assessments, and standards can be viewed on the final page of this syllabus.

-IDEA Objectives: In this course, our focus will be on these major objectives (as assessed by the IDEA course evaluation system):
+IDEA Objectives: In this course, your learning will proceed in line with these major objectives (as assessed by the IDEA course evaluation system):

-ESSENTIAL: Learning to apply course material to improve thinking, problem solving, and making decisions.

-IMPORTANT: Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course.

-IMPORTANT: Learning how to find and use resources for answering questions or solving problems.
+- ESSENTIAL: Learning to apply course material to improve thinking, problem solving, and making decisions. - IMPORTANT: Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course. - IMPORTANT: Learning how to find and use resources for answering questions or solving problems.